pritamkhose/Chatbot-Python/README.md

 # To Deploy on [Google colab](https://colab.research.google.com)

 Open appColab.ipynb run all script or follow below command.
-Make sure you have configure ".env" file "GoogleCoLab=True" and other variable
+Make sure you have configure "env.local" file "GoogleCoLab=True" and other variable like WEATHERAPI.

 ```sh
 python --version